The Ranges Link is the key connection being built between the Stirling and Porongurup Ranges to the north of Albany.

-The area shown above, of over 40,000 hectares, is the focus for the work of the Ranges Link group.
+The area shown above, of over 40,000 hectares, is the focus for the work of the Ranges Link collective.
 It is situated in the Upper and Middle Catchment of the Kalgan River and is a transitional zone, characterised by extreme variation in rainfall, geology, soils and vegetation.
-The rainfall gradient is intense, declining by around 25 mm per kilometre in areas north of the Porongurup National Park (see map below).
+The rainfall gradient is intense, declining by around 25 mm per kilometre north of the Porongurup National Park (see map below).

 The soils range from young primary soils in the vicinity of the Porongurup to ancient, heavily weathered and redeposited soils to the north.
 The vegetation systems change from the tall karri forests on the slopes of the Porongurup Range to mallee-heath within 10 km to the north.

 The Oyster Harbour Catchment Group was established in 1992 from the former Kalgan Land Conservation District Committee with the aim of improving water quality in the Kalgan River Catchment area, approximately 3,000 km2

 Barry Heydenrych, while working with Gondwana Link, assisted the Ranges Link group in developing a conservation action plan.
-Undertaking this planning has allowed this hard working group to focus their energy and resources on priority actions and to assess their work to determine if it is producing the desired outcomes.
+Undertaking this planning has allowed the hard working group to focus their energy and resources on priority actions and to assess their work to determine if it is producing the desired outcomes.
 The group were originally loath to put time and effort into the planning process but now feel that it was a very worthwhile exercise.
 Not only does it allow them to concentrate on priorities determined by rigorous thinking underpinned by local knowledge and science, it also allows the group to clearly articulate their work to funders, sponsors and to their landholders.
 They are all singing from the same song sheet.